yuhao-nie/Cloud-dection-in-sky-images/README.md

-# Sky image classification
+# Sun position identification

-This project works on using red-to-blue ratio threshold methods to identify the cloud pixels in a sky image
+This repo provide codes for identifying the sun in a sky image